 Unfortunately there's also no support for sharing files or public storage areas.
 One useful aspect of many other backup services is the ability to set permissions for folder access, or send one-time access permissions to a friend or colleague.
 If this is an important feature for you, you'll want to look elsewhere.

-In regard to HIPAA compliance: Online backup services cannot legally state that they are officially HIPAA compliant.
-However, IDrive contains all of the security features to protect data that is transmitted to and from its servers.
+In regard to HIPAA compliance: IDrive uses a combination of administrative procedures, physical safeguards and technical measures to protect critical information while it is stored and transmitted in its servers.
 IDrive follows strict guidelines to meet factors that go into HIPAA compliance.
 If you want to know what HIPAA is, please visit our FAQ page.

 For pure online backup, IDrive is a solid option.
 This is really the service for those who've found that other online backup clients just aren't configurable enough.
 You can try out the service with their offer of 5GB of free storage that you can use for as long as you want.